Kumaravel-07/Credipop-2/README.md

 # Credipop-2
-we clear all the confusions spreads only
+we clear all the confusions spreads online